 The market was excited that they didn't change language this time, said Burt White, managing director and chief investment officer of LPL Financial in Boston.

-This is exactly what the market was hoping for, was the Fed to kick the can down the road and wait for another day.
+This is exactly what the market was hoping for, White said, noting that what Wall Street wanted -- and got -- was for the Fed to kick the can down the road, and wait for another day.

 Earlier in the session, stocks moved higher after Standard & Poor's ended its review for a downgrade of Greece, saying the government's recent deficit-reduction measures are supportive of the ratings.
 Concerns about Greek debt have been a drag on equities in recent weeks.